judka-uriel/uriel-book/uriel_en.md

 all their stringencies.
-Such forced orthodoxization manifests itself both in the closing of public establishments on Sabbaths and in stone-throwing — often even with violation of the Sabbath and endangering Jewish lives, and in this radicalism the ultra-Orthodox come to resemble antisemites who throw stones at Jews.
+Such forced orthodoxization manifests itself both in the closing of public establishments on Sabbaths and in stone-throwing — often even with violation of the Sabbath and endangering Jewish lives, and in this radicalism the ultra-Orthodoxes come to resemble antisemites who throw stones at Jews.
 {: #sinat-chinam title="Sinat Chinam"}

-Even observant non-Orthodox Jews are subjected to violence from ultra-Orthodox.
+Even observant non-Orthodox Jews are subjected to violence from ultra-Orthodoxes.
 Just as antisemites deny the Jewish right to exist in their own state on a small patch of land, so too ultra-Orthodoxes deny the right of non-Orthodox Jews to exist even on a small patch of ground at the Western Wall.
 Attacks occur even